mountaineerbr/shellChatGPT/README.md

     chatgpt.sh -q 'It was raining when [insert] tomorrow.'

-**NOTE:** This example works with _no intruction_ prompt set!
+**NOTE:** This example works with _no instruction_ prompt set!
-An instruction prompt in this mode may interferre with insert completions.
+An instruction prompt in this mode may interfere with insert completions.

 **NOTE:** [Insert mode](https://openai.com/blog/gpt-3-edit-insert)
 works with model `gpt-3.5-turbo-instruct`.